fuzziqersoftware/resource_dasm/README.md

 ## Using resource_dasm

 resource_dasm is a disassembler for classic Mac OS resource forks.
 It extracts resources from the resource fork of any file and converts many classic Mac OS resource formats (images, sounds, text, etc.) into modern formats.

+Examples:

+    # Disassemble all resources from a specific file (the output is written to
+    # the <filename>.out directory by default):
+    ./resource_dasm files/Tesserae

+    # Disassemble all resources from all files in a folder, writing the output
+    # files into a parallel folder structure in the current directory:
+    ./resource_dasm "files/Apeiron ƒ/" ./apeiron.out

+    # Disassemble a specific resource from a specific file:
+    ./resource_dasm "files/MacSki 1.7/MacSki Sounds" ./macski.out \
+        --target-type=snd --target-id=1023

+    # Disassemble a PowerPC application's resources and its code:
+    ./resource_dasm "files/Adventures of Billy" ./billy.out
+    ./resource_dasm "files/Adventures of Billy" ./billy.out/dasm.txt \
+        --disassemble-pef

+    # Due to copying files across different types of filesystems, you might
+    # have a file's resource fork in the data fork of a separate file instead.
+    # To disassemble such a file:
+    ./resource_dasm "windows/Realmz/Data Files/Portraits.rsf" ./portraits.out \
+        --data-fork

-Run resource_dasm without any arguments for usage information.
+This isn't all resource_dasm can do; run it without any arguments for further usage information.

+### Capabilities

 Currently, resource_dasm can convert these resource types: